Daztek/NWNX-WSL/README.md

 # NWNX:EE on WSL1, a brief guide

 Installing WSL1 is not covered in this guide, you can follow the steps in [this article](https://www.computerhope.com/issues/ch001879.htm).
 Only do the `Installing WSL.` and `Getting Started with your Linux subsystem.` steps.
-Be sure to install the `Ubuntu` distro, not `Ubuntu 16.04 LTS` or `Ubuntu 18.04 LTS`.
+Be sure to install the `Ubuntu 18.04 LTS` distro.
+You can try the `Ubuntu` distro which is Ubuntu version 20.04, but I haven't tested it myself.

 ---